-I had expected that after this surgery I would (more than likely) be able to stand to pee without any problems.
+I had expected that after I had healed from metoidioplasty surgery I would (more than likely) be able to stand to pee without any problems.
 I was gutted when I discovered I had such a significant leak, and pretty stressed out when I realised it’s likely not going to get fixed this year.

-The pain of the bladder spasms was the worst part of having had this surgery and I’m really surprised and a bit annoyed that I wasn’t warned about this in advance.
+The pain of the bladder spasms was the worst part of healing from metoidioplasty surgery and I’m really surprised and a bit annoyed that I wasn’t warned about this in advance.

 This seems to be a fairly common side effect of being catheterised and is something I feel all patients should be told about.
 Not knowing what was causing the pain only added to the stress and contributed to the temporary feelings of regret I felt about the surgery.